-Full disclosure... as it stands, we’ve only visited 3 parts of Costa Rica.
-We are so eager to go back and spend plenty more time exploring this incredible country, but for now, I can confidently say, 2 of the 3 parts we’ve visited are on every travel guide’s must-visit list.
-So here's everything you need to know about those 2 magical places; Santa Teresa and La Fortuna (for reference, Tamarindo is the 3rd place we’ve been, and although a cute beach town, we wouldn’t rush back.
+We’ve visited just 3 areas in Costa Rica, but can confidently say, this country is one of the most magical places on earth.
+We can't wait to go back and explore more of Costa Rica, but we're already dreaming about building a house in Santa Teresa one day!
+If you're heading to Costa Rica for the first time, you are in for a treat.
+Here's everything you need to know about two of the most magical places; Santa Teresa and La Fortuna (for reference, Tamarindo is the 3rd place we’ve visited, and although a cute beach town, we wouldn’t rush back.
 Why would you when Santa Teresa exists?).

 Santa Teresa Beach

-We excelled at getting “stuck” in places much sunnier and happier than London during the pandemic.
-Case in point; one day after arriving in Costa Rica in January ’21 for what was supposed to be a 10-day trip, London went back into it’s third lockdown and the gym we owned was forced to close again, so we said ABSOLUTELY NOT, and stayed in Santa Teresa for nearly 6 weeks.
+We excelled at getting 'stuck' in places much sunnier and happier than London during the pandemic.
+Case in point; one day after arriving in Costa Rica in January ’21 for what was supposed to be a 10-day trip, London went back into it’s third lockdown and the gym we owned was forced to close again.
+Whilst laying in hot springs in the rainforest, going back to a London-lockdown didn't sound too appealing, so we extended and spent nearly 6 weeks in Costa Rica.
 Pure bliss.

 Santa Teresa is a laid-back, jungle-backed beach town on the Nicoya Peninsular with epic surf, incredible food and mind-blowing sunsets.
 For us, Santa Teresa is Paradise (capital P).
 One beach road runs through town, all the way from Playa Mal Pais through Playa Carmen and Santa Teresa, and down to Playa Hermosa.
-The town is built up along this beach road, backed by everything from luxury ocean-view villas and hotels to budget airbnbs and communal live-work spaces.
+The town is built up along this beach road, backed by everything from luxury ocean-view villas and hotels, to more affordable Airbnbs and communal live-work spaces.

 It's a bit of a journey to reach Santa Teresa from any of the international airports, so we’d recommend at least a week here.
 As much as there are endless activities to do here, there’s also a lot to say for just soaking up the beach vibe, surfing, trying every little cafe in town, and just generally living the pura vida (pure life).

-We could go on and on about how special Santa Teresa is, but let’s dive right into our must do’s.
+We could go on forever about how epic Santa Teresa is, but let’s dive right into our best bits!

 Santa Teresa beach has very strong currents and rips, so if you’re not a strong surfer or swimmer, head a 5 minute drive down to Playa Hermosa, where the surf is smaller, and the beach is quieter.